madgicaltechdom/aws-operations/README.md

 1. Clone this repository: `git clone https://github.com/madgicaltechdom/aws-operations.git`
 2. Navigate to the project directory: `cd aws-operations`
 3. Deploy the function to your AWS account using the Serverless Framework: `serverless deploy`
+4. Copy the `endpoints url` from the output command line.

 Usage
 -----